clevelandhighschoolcs/p4mawpup-DexterCarpenter/README.md

 **'environment'**

 - This folder was used to host my virtual environment.
-- I recommend you use this folder as well for you virtual environment.
+- I recommend you use this folder as well for your virtual environment.
-- Also included in the repository is a .gitignore file.
-This file ignores the .lpvenv file generated in the 'environment' file - making 'environment' a great place to host your virtual environemnt.
 - Located in this folder is also a file called 'WebScraper8.py'.
 This is the file that is my current version of my scraper.
 This is the file you should run to access my scraper.

+**Other**
+- Also included in the repository is a .gitignore file.
+This file ignores the .lpvenv file generated in the 'environment' file - making 'environment' a great place to host your virtual environemnt.

 ________________________________________________________________________________________________________________________________________